CaptainCoderOrg/AdventureQuest-Unity-2021/pages/00-Setup.md

 # What's next?

-With the project setup and ready to go, you can proceed to [Part 1: Modeling a Die].
+With the project setup and ready to go, you can proceed to [1: Creating A Die Roller].

 ---

-[Part 1: Modeling a Die]: {% link pages/01-CreatingADieRoller/00-Part1-ModelingADie.md %}
+{% include Links.md %}